the-turing-way/the-turing-way/book/website/ethical-research/law-policy.md

 _All human beings are born free and equal in dignity and rights_ (Universal Declaration of Human Rights, Article 1.)

 Human rights are the rights and freedoms that are inherent to every human being.
-They include rights like the rights to life, to equality before the law, to freedom from discrimination, to education, and to health.
+They include rights like the rights to life, to equality before the law, to freedom from discrimination, to privacy, to education, and to health.

-Human rights are universal: they apply to every human being, without exception.
+Human rights are _universal_: they apply to every human being, without exception.
-Human rights are inalienable: they cannot be taken away or limited, except under very specific and defined circumstances.
+Human rights are _inalienable_: they cannot be taken away or limited, except under very specific and defined circumstances.
-Human rights are indivisible and interdependent: we cannot have some rights without others.
+Human rights are _indivisible and interdependent_: we cannot have some rights without others.

 ### What is human rights law?